 3> update the stored the RSRP of the downlink pathloss reference with the current RSRP value of the downlink pathloss reference.

-2> if the UE is configured Positioning with SRS with validity area and the upper layer indicates the MAC to update the stored RSRP:
+2> if the UE is configured Positioning with SRS with validity area and the Physical layer indicates the MAC to update the stored RSRP:

 3> update the RSRP of the downlink pathloss reference with the current RSRP value of the downlink pathloss reference of the camped cell as specified in TS 38.331 [5].